Athabaskan languages: Languages

 The 38 Northern Athabaskan languages are spoken throughout the interior of Alaska and the interior of northwestern Canada in the Yukon and Northwest Territories, as well as in the provinces of British Columbia, Alberta, Saskatchewan and Manitoba.
-Five Athabaskan languages are official languages in the Northwest Territories, including Chipewyan (Dënesųłıné), Dogrib or Tłı̨chǫ Yatıì, Gwich'in (Kutchin, Loucheux), and the Northern and Southern variants of Slavey.
+Five Athabaskan languages are official languages in the Northwest Territories, including Chipewyan (Dënesųłıné), Dogrib or Tłı̨chǫ Yatıì, Gwichʼin (Kutchin, Loucheux), and the Northern and Southern variants of Slavey.

-The seven or more Pacific Coast Athabaskan languages are spoken in the Pacific Northwest of the United States.
+The seven or more Pacific Coast Athabaskan languages were spoken in the Pacific Northwest of the United States.
 These include Applegate, Galice, several Rogue River area languages, Upper Coquille, Tolowa, and Upper Umpqua in Oregon; Eel River, Hupa, Mattole–Bear River, and Tolowa in northern California; and possibly Kwalhioqua-Clatskanie in Washington.

-The seven Southern Athabaskan languages are isolated by considerable distance from both the Pacific Coast languages and the Northern languages.
+The six Southern Athabaskan languages are isolated by considerable distance from both the Pacific Coast languages and the Northern languages.
 Reflecting an ancient migration of peoples, they are spoken by Native Americans in the American Southwest and the northwestern part of Mexico.
-This group comprises the six Southern Athabaskan languages and Navajo.
+This group comprises the five Southern Athabaskan languages and Navajo.

 The following list gives the Athabaskan languages organized by their geographic location in various North American states, provinces and territories (including some languages that are now extinct).
-Several languages, such as Navajo and Gwich'in, span the boundaries: these languages are repeated by location in this list.
+Several languages, such as Navajo and Gwichʼin, span the boundaries: these languages are repeated by location in this list.
 For alternative names for the languages, see the classifications given later in this article.